Key Takeaways

 Measuring Success

-Obviously, we’re really only talking about time and location here, and not everything that ROWE encompasses.
-Still, in regards to time and where we work, science is backing up the principles of ROWE.
+When measuring success, obviously, we’re really only talking about time and location here, and not everything that ROWE encompasses.
+Still, in regard to time and where we work, science is backing up the principles of ROWE.
 Recently, Nicholas Bloom, a professor at Stanford, gave a talk at TEDx about working from home.
 His study with one large company found that giving employees the choice to work from home resulted in a 50% drop in employee attrition, employee performance went up by 24%, and the company made an additional $2,000 in profit per employee.
 There was also a study by author and National Geographic Fellow, Dan Buettner, that showed cutting an hour-long commute each way from a person’s daily schedule gives that person the happiness equivalent of an extra $40,000 per year.
-At 97th Floor we focused on tracking four metrics when we switched over to ROWE: client retention rate, employee turnover rate, revenue per employee, and goal completion percentages of contracts.
-Over the last two years all four have improved.
+At 97th Floor, we focused on tracking four metrics when we switched over to a results oriented culture: client retention rate, employee turnover rate, revenue per employee, and goal completion percentages of contracts.
+Over the lastC two years, all four have improved.
 Our clients and employees are staying longer, we are delivering better results, and we’re more efficient.

 Our society is getting better and better at allowing people to be individuals.
 People are increasingly encouraged to do and be what makes them happy.
 Yet with work, the majority of companies still expect everyone to be the same.
 We need to change this mindset and let individuals manage themselves, while the company manages the work results.
 When that happens, success will come — whether that means working 8 hours a day in the office, or doing it all from the comfort of a well-worn couch.